Photoshop Artist in Action: Uli Staiger's Perestroika

-(music playing) Perestroika is in the truest sense of the word, a breathtaking image.
-An old Soviet combat helicopter provides peaceful service as an harvester on a sunny cornfield.
+- Perestroika is, in the truest sense of the word, a breathtaking image.
+An old Soviet combat helicopter provides peaceful service as a harvester on a sunny crop field.
 Among many different tips and tricks about how to take the pictures for this ambitious project, I will talk about the process of painting light and shadows.
 Also, I want to explain how to create motion blur, and how to use new brush-based masking techniques, which you have probably never seen before.
-Different correction layers change the colors and the contrast of the image and make it look like the still of an action thriller.
+Different correction layers change the color and the contrast of the image, and make it look like a still of an action-thriller.

-This training is designed for users who are familiar with Photoshop basics and who appreciate files with more than ten layers.
+This training is designed for users who are familiar with Photoshop basics, and who will appreciate files with more than 10 layers.
 Have fun.

 Designing a Newsletter406,019 Views

 Acrobat X Tips and Tricks165,272 Views

 The Practicing Photographer1,787,756 Views